Quirke in but big names left out

 Uncapped Sale scrum-half Raffi Quirke and Northampton back Tommy Freeman, both 20, have been named in the England squad for the autumn internationals.

-There are two more uncapped players, the Gloucester centre Mark Atkinson and Leicester hooker Nic Dolly.
+Two more uncapped players in Gloucester centre Mark Atkinson and Leicester hooker Nic Dolly make the 34-man squad.

 However, there is no place for 50-cap stars Mako and Billy Vunipola, George Ford and Jamie George.

-Owen Farrell has been confirmed as captain and will compete with Marcus Smith for the fly-half shirt.
+Harlequins fly-half Marcus Smith is included and Owen Farrell has been confirmed as captain.

-Eddie Jones' side face Tonga on 6 November, Australia on 13 November and world champions South Africa on 20 November.
+England face Tonga on 6 November, Australia on 13 November and world champions South Africa on 20 November.

 "This is a young but very good, talented squad who have all earned their places," said head coach Eddie Jones.